 The 680-acre lake is a popular spot for water skiers and jet skiers, particularly from Memorial Day through September when the weather is calmer and the lake is warmer.
 Other water activities include hydrobikes, swimming, fishing, pontoon boats, motorboats, kayaks and canoes, all of which can be rented at Blue Heron Landing, 4006 W. Devils Lake Road, 541-994-4708.

 Recommended time: 2-4 hours

 1624 NE Hwy 101 • 541-994-8255 • Website

 Enjoy a little Hollywood at the historic Bijou Theatre, in the Oceanlake neighborhood.
 Saturday Morning Cinema offers old favorites, while first run movies are shown daily, with special showings during festivals and events.

 3755 SE High School Dr • 541-994-7469 • Website

 Adding to the local film scene is the Lincoln City Cinemas, found just off Highway 101 at 3755 SE High School Drive.
-Lincoln City Cinemas features stadium seating, bargain shows daily before 5pm and plenty of free parking.
+Lincoln City Cinemas features stadium seating, matinees, late night showings and plenty of free parking.